Facebook launches a news section – and will pay publishers

-Over the course of its 15 year history, Facebook has variously ignored news organizations while eating their advertising revenue, courted them for video projects it subsequently abandoned, and then largely cut their stories out of its newsfeeds .
+NEW YORK, NY (AP) — Over the course of its 15 year history, Facebook has variously ignored news organizations while eating their advertising revenue, courted them for video projects it subsequently abandoned, and then largely cut their stories out of its newsfeeds.

 Now it plans to pay them for news headlines — reportedly millions of dollars in some cases.

+Breitbart, a conservative news outlet that has been accused of running racist stories, will also be part of the news tab, as will local stories from several of the largest U.S. cities.
+Headlines from smaller towns are on their way, Facebook says.

 Tapping on those headlines will take you directly to publisher websites or apps, if you have any installed.
-Which is more or less what publishers have been requesting from Facebook for years.
+Which is one thing publishers have been requesting from Facebook’s news efforts for years.

 It’s potentially a big step for a platform that has long struggled with both stamping out misinformation and making nice with struggling purveyors of news.
 Though media watchers remain skeptical that Facebook is really committed to helping sustain the news industry.